The Best Course Evaluation Questions and How to Write Them

 Class Experience

-• Class sessions were useful and interesting. (scale)
+- Class sessions were interesting and engaging. (scale)

 Overall Experience